kaitgaiss/kaitgaiss.github.io/guides/creativity.md

 - State of uninterrupted marvel
 - I knew, not because Owen stopped practicing, but because he was practicing only during the periods Mr. Bowie had set for him: half an hour after school four days a week, plus an hour on the weekends.
 Owen mastered the scales and the notes—nothing wrong with his memory, his lungs, or his eye-hand coordination—but we never heard him taking off, surprising himself with something new, blissing himself out.
 And as soon as his practice time was over, it was back into the case with the horn, and there it stayed until the next lesson or practice-time.
 - What this suggested to me was that when it came to the sax and my son, there was never going to be any real play-time; it was all going to be rehearsal.
 That’s no good.
 If there’s no joy in it, it’s just no good.
 It’s best to go on to some other area, where the deposits of talent may be richer and the fun quotient higher.
 Talent renders the whole idea of rehearsal meaningless; when you find something at which you are talented, you do it (whatever it is) until your fingers bleed or your eyes are ready to fall out of your head.
 Even when no one is listening (or reading, or watching), every outing is a bravura performance, because you as the creator are happy.
 Perhaps even ecstatic.
 That goes for reading and writing as well as for playing a musical instrument, hitting a baseball, or running the four-forty.
+- I knew Winifred back in the 1990s, in Greenwich Village.
+I first met her at her ninetieth birthday party, which was quite a wild bash.
+She was a friend of a friend of mine (a guy who was in his twenties; Winifred had friends of all ages and backgrounds).
+Winifred was a bit of a luminary around Washington Square back in the day.
+She and her late husband (a scientist) had spent their vacations chasing typhoons and hurricanes all over the world, just for fun.
+She kind of was a hurricane herself.
+Winifred was the most vividly alive woman I had ever met in my young life, so one day, looking for inspiration, I asked her, “What’s the best book you’ve ever read?”
+She said, “Oh darling.
+I could never narrow it down to just one book, because so many books are important to me.
+But I can tell you my favorite subject.
+Ten years ago, I began studying the history of ancient Mesopotamia, and it became my passion, and let me tell you — it has totally changed my life."
+- If you devote yourself to anything diligently for ten years, you’ll be an expert.
+- If you want to live a contented creative life, you do not want to cultivate either one of those traits (laziness and perfectionism).
+- Be satisfied with the smallest progress, and treat the outcome of it all as unimportant.
+- Through the mere act of creating something, anything — you might inadvertently produce work that is magnificent, eternal, or important.
+- If I am not actively creating something, then I am probably actively destroying something (myself, a relationship, or my own piece of mind).
+- We all need something that helps us to forget ourselves for awhile.
+- Nobody was ever thinking of you, anyhow.
+Go be whoever you want to be then.
+Do whatever you want to do.
+Pursue whatever fascinates you and brings you to life.
+- Do what you love to do, and do it with both seriousness and lightness.
+- What is sacred is the time that you spend working on the project, and what that time does to expand your imagination, and what that expanded imagination does to transform your life.